Vista Petty Theft Defense Lawyers

 In recent years, California has worked to lessen its penalties for non-violent offenses, but make no mistake: local Vista courts can still impose harsh punishments on anyone convicted of a crime, no matter how minor it appears.
 Theft is the most common criminal charge in San Diego County, meaning prosecutors are flooded with these low-level cases.
 This may drive them to push for hefty fines and long jail sentences to discourage repeat offenders.

 If you or someone you love was charged with petty theft, you should work with a dedicated criminal defense lawyer.
-At jD LAW, our lead Vista petty theft defense attorney is a former LAPD investigator with extensive knowledge of the criminal justice system.
+At jD Law Criminal Defense Attorneys, our lead Vista petty theft defense attorney is a certified criminal law specialist, and a former LAPD investigator with extensive knowledge of the criminal justice system.
 He can go over the details of your case in a free initial consultation and explain how to get your charges reduced or dropped.
 Do not wait.
 Call us at (760) 630-2000 today.

 The state of California divides theft crimes into either petty or grand theft.
 The major difference is the value of the stolen property.
 All thefts involving property worth less than $950 are considered petty theft, which is a misdemeanor.
 In addition, if your crime involved property worth less than $50, it can be considered an infraction.